'Disrespectful for others': Mayor's push to ban gang insignia from headstones

 The town has also been the scene of numerous violent clashes between the Mongrel Mob and Black Power.

-A number of Mongrel Mob-linked properties were searched this year in an operation aimed to "stamp-out" illegal drug operations.
+A number of Mongrel Mob-linked properties were searched this year in an operation intended to "stamp out" illegal drug operations.

 Police seized about $1 million worth of methamphetamine in the operation.